Character Under Construction

 - I will be fair in how I treat others.

-For more information, please contact Instructional Facilitator for Student Support Services, Lee Kirkpatrick.
+For more information, please contact Instructional Facilitator for Student Support Services, Dr. Lee Kirkpatrick.

 Homework Hotline has highly qualified teachers in:

 - social studies, including history, geography, and much more